alexander-novo/CS480Novotny/PA6/README.md

 This project uses OpenGL 3.3.
 Some computers, such as virtual machines in the ECC, can not run this version.
 In in order to run OpenGL 2.7 follow the instructions at [Using OpenGL 2.7](https://github.com/HPC-Vis/computer-graphics/wiki/Using-OpenGL-2.7)

 This project uses ImageMagick++ for loading textures.
-We have found that there are various forms of ImageMagick++ that can conflict with eachother.
+We have found that there are various forms of ImageMagick++ that can conflict with each other.
 In order to be sure that ImageMagick++ is installed properly for this project, we recommend removing all other forms before installing the libmagick++-dev library.
 ``` sudo apt-get remove *magick* ``` should handle this removal.

 ### Ubuntu/Linux